BioSchemas/bioschemas.github.io/_newSpecs/BiologicalEntity.md

   name: isBasisFor
   sdo_desc: 'A resource for which this resource has been used for the creation of
     the former.
 Inverse property: isBasedOn'
+- bsc_dec: ''
+  cardinality: MANY
+  controlled_vocab: ''
+  domain: invalid domain type
+  domain_case: new_bsc
+  expected_type:
+  - PropertyValue
+  marginality: Optional
+  name: additionalProperty
+  sdo_desc: A property-value pair representing an additional characteristics of the
+    entitity, e.g. a product feature or another characteristic for which there is no matching property in schema.org.
+- bsc_dec: ''
+  cardinality: MANY
+  controlled_vocab: ''
+  domain: invalid domain type
+  domain_case: new_bsc
+  expected_type:
+  - Text
+  marginality: Recommended
+  name: alternateName
+  sdo_desc: An alias for the item.
+- bsc_dec: ''
+  cardinality: ONE
+  controlled_vocab: ''
+  domain: invalid domain type
+  domain_case: new_bsc
+  expected_type:
+  - Text
+  marginality: Recommended
+  name: description
+  sdo_desc: A description of the item.
+- bsc_dec: ''
+  cardinality: ONE
+  controlled_vocab: ''
+  domain: invalid domain type
+  domain_case: new_bsc
+  expected_type:
+  - PropertyValue
+  - Text
+  - URL
+  marginality: Minimum
+  name: identifier
+  sdo_desc: 'The identifier property represents any kind of identifier for any kind
+    of Thing, such as ISBNs, GTIN codes, UUIDs etc. Schema.org provides dedicated properties for representing many of these, either as textual strings or as URL (URI) links.
+See background notes for more details.
+Recommendation: identifiers.org whenever possible'
+- bsc_dec: ''
+  cardinality: MANY
+  controlled_vocab: ''
+  domain: invalid domain type
+  domain_case: new_bsc
+  expected_type:
+  - ImageObject
+  - URL
+  marginality: Optional
+  name: image
+  sdo_desc: An image of the item.
+This can be a URL or a fully described ImageObject.
+- bsc_dec: ''
+  cardinality: ONE
+  controlled_vocab: ''
+  domain: invalid domain type
+  domain_case: new_bsc
+  expected_type:
+  - Text
+  marginality: Recommended
+  name: name
+  sdo_desc: The name of the item.
+- bsc_dec: ''
+  cardinality: MANY
+  controlled_vocab: ''
+  domain: invalid domain type
+  domain_case: new_bsc
+  expected_type:
+  - URL
+  marginality: Optional
+  name: sameAs
+  sdo_desc: URL of a reference Web page that unambiguously indicates the item's identity.
+    E.g. the URL of the item's Wikipedia page, Wikidata entry, or official website.
+- bsc_dec: ''
+  cardinality: ONE
+  controlled_vocab: ''
+  domain: invalid domain type
+  domain_case: new_bsc
+  expected_type:
+  - URL
+  marginality: Optional
+  name: url
+  sdo_desc: URL of the item.
+new_sdo: []
 reu_bsc: []
 reu_sdo:
 - bsc_dec: ''